cbsudux/Mumbai-slum-segmentation/README.md

 ![kurla result](/assets/images/kurla-result_2.png)

-The Kurla-Ghatokopar slums (above) are one of the first things you see when you land in Mumbai, given their proximity to the Chhatrapati Shivaji Maharaj International Airport.

 For **slum change detection**, we took a pair of satellite images, representing the same location at different points of time.
 We predicted masks for both these images and then subtracted the masks to obtain a percentage icrease/decrease.
 The following images (below) show a change of +35.25% between 2018 (top row) and 2005 (bottomw row) of the same slum.

 ![change result](/assets/images/change.png)